China–Poland relations: Early contact

-Contact between Polish and Chinese people date back several centuries.
+Contact between the Polish and Chinese people date back several centuries.
 In the mid-17th century, notable Polish Jesuit missionaries Michał Boym and Jan Mikołaj Smogulecki arrived to China.
+Michał Boym, a prominent Polish Jesuit, traveler, and one of the pioneers of European Sinology, is known as the "last envoy of the Ming dynasty" because he served as the official ambassador of the Chinese imperial court, sent by the Chinese emperor on a diplomatic mission to Europe to seek support for the declining empire and resist the growing expansion of the Qing dynasty.
+This remarkable Polish ambassador played a pivotal role in history.
+He gained immense trust in the Chinese court and was sent on a diplomatic mission to Pope Innocent X and King John II Casimir.
 Boym significantly expanded the knowledge of China in Europe with his works, among which were the pioneering botany book Flora Sinensis and detailed maps of China.
 He also introduced Chinese medicine in Europe, including the analysis of the pulse.
 Smogulecki taught European mathematics and astronomy in China, and introduced logarithms to China.
 Both Boym and Smogulecki had contacts with the Imperial Court of China.
-In the 17th century, there were diplomatic approaches between the courts of John III Sobieski and the Kangxi Emperor.
-In the 1820s and 1830s, Polish physician Józef Wojciechowski was active in Beijing, and became renown for successfully curing a prince from the imperial court deemed incurably ill by local doctors, for which he was honoured with a memorial in Beijing in 1829.